Helping The Hurt Attorney Blog

 • Investigate Liability.

-• Upon completion of the investigation, evaluating the injuries and damages to determine whether or not they are covered under the insurance policy.
+• Upon completion of the investigation, the injuries and damages are evaluated to determine whether or not they are covered under the insurance policy.

 • Determining a value for the property damages and injuries that occurred as a result of the accident.

-If you are in an accident, the insurance company of the at-fault party will send their own adjuster to investigate.
+If you are in an accident, the auto insurance firms of the at-fault party will send their own adjuster to investigate.

-Remember, this investigator WORKS FOR THE INSURANCE COMPANY and has their best interest in mind, not your.
+Remember, this investigator WORKS FOR THE INSURANCE PROVIDER and has their best interest in mind, not yours.

-In many cases, the victims Personal Injury Attorney will hire a Public Adjuster, who work for policyholders, in order to get a second investigation and evaluation of the claim, in order to ensure their client receives a settlement that is fair to them.
+In many cases, the victim's accident attorney will hire a Public Adjuster, who works for policyholders, to conduct a second investigation and evaluation of the accident claim and ensure their client receives a settlement that is fair to them.

 -back to top

-When your vehicle is damaged in an accident, the most money that you can receive is the Actual Cash Value of the repairs or replacement of the vehicle.
+When your vehicle is damaged in an accident, the most money that you can receive is the Actual Cash Value of the repair estimate or replacement cost of the vehicle.

 So how do Adjusters determine the Actual Cash Value of your vehicle?

-There are many resources that Claims Adjusters have available to them that they use in order to determine the value of a damaged vehicle.
+Claims Adjusters have many resources available to them, which they use to determine the value of a damaged vehicle.

-The first step that the adjuster takes is completing an assessment of all of the damage that has been done to the vehicle.
+The adjuster's first step is to complete an assessment of all of the damage to the vehicle.

-Once the adjuster has completed the inspection and determined the type and amount of damage done to the vehicle, they must then gather estimates as to the cost of repairs.
+Once the insurance agent has completed the inspection and determined the type and amount of damage done to the vehicle, they must then gather estimates as to the cost of repairs.

-It is also important for the vehicle owner to gather their own estimates from multiple body shops, to make sure they are getting accurate prices.
+It is also important for the vehicle owner to gather estimates from multiple body shops to ensure they are getting accurate prices.

-Once the Insurance adjuster has completed their investigation and received quotes for repair costs, they must determine if it is worth it to repair the vehicle, or if it should be totaled.
+Once the insurance adjuster has completed their investigation and received quotes for repair costs, they must determine whether it is worth repairing the vehicle or whether it should be totaled.

-Generally, if at least 70 percent of the vehicle is damaged, or the cost of repairs exceeds the value of the vehicle, the adjuster will decide to total it.
+Generally, if at least 70 percent of the vehicle is damaged or the cost of repairs exceeds the vehicle's value, the adjuster will decide to total it.

-If the vehicle is totaled, then a Fair Market Value is used to decide on how much money the victim will receive for a new replacement vehicle.
+If the vehicle is totaled, then a Fair Market Value is used to decide how much money the accident victim will receive for the totaled-out vehicle.

 Unfortunately, this situation usually results in the victim taking a loss as the replacement vehicle that they get will not be as good as their original car.